Andrés Giménez

-Andrés Alfonso Giménez Osorio (born September 4, 1998) is a Venezuelan professional baseball shortstop and second baseman for the Cleveland Guardians of Major League Baseball (MLB).
-He made his MLB debut with the New York Mets in 2020.
+Andrés Alfonso Giménez Osorio (born September 4, 1998) is a Venezuelan professional baseball second baseman and shortstop for the Toronto Blue Jays of Major League Baseball (MLB).
+He has previously played in MLB for the New York Mets and Cleveland Guardians.
+He made his MLB debut in 2020 with the Mets.

 Career

 New York Mets

-Giménez signed with the New York Mets as an international free agent in July 2015.
-He made his professional debut in 2016 with the Dominican Summer League Mets and spent the whole season there, batting a combined .350 with three home runs, 38 RBIs, and a .992 OPS.
+Giménez signed with the New York Mets of Major League Baseball (MLB) as an international free agent in July 2015.
+He made his professional debut in 2016 with the Dominican Summer League Mets and spent the whole season there, batting a combined .350 with three home runs, 38 runs batted in (RBIs), and a .992 on-base plus slugging (OPS).
 In 2017, he played for the Columbia Fireflies where he slashed .265/.346/.349 with four home runs and 31 RBIs in 92 games.

-Giménez was rated as the best Mets prospect after the 2017 season by Baseball America.
+After the 2017 season, Baseball America rated Giménez as the Mets' best prospect.
 He spent the 2018 season with both the St. Lucie Mets and the Binghamton Rumble Ponies, batting .281/.347/.409 with six home runs, 46 RBIs, and 38 stolen bases in 122 total games between the two clubs.
 That summer, he played in the 2018 All-Star Futures Game.
 He returned to Binghamton for the 2019 season, hitting .250/.309/.387 with nine home runs, 37 RBIs, and 28 stolen bases over 117 games.

-Giménez was added to the Mets 40–man roster following the 2019 season.

-Giménez made the Mets Opening Day roster in 2020, and made his Major League debut on July 24, 2020 at Citi Field as an eighth inning defensive replacement for Robinson Canó at second base.
+The Mets added Giménez to their 40-man roster following the 2019 season.
+Giménez made the Mets' Opening Day roster in 2020, and made his Major League debut on July 24, 2020, at Citi Field as an eighth inning defensive replacement for Robinson Canó at second base.
 On July 29, Giménez made his first start, and recorded his first career hit off of Boston Red Sox pitcher Nathan Eovaldi, a single, in the second inning.
 In the sixth inning of the same game, Giménez tripled off Marcus Walden to record his first career RBI.

 Giménez received a single vote in National League Rookie of the Year voting, tying him for seventh place with Ian Anderson and Sixto Sánchez.
 According to Statcast, his sprint speed was tied for fourth-fastest among Major League shortstops on the season.